ssvassiliev/Summer_School_OpenMP/_episodes/03-matrix-multiplication.md

 ## Multiply an array by a constant

 The simplest problem is applying some function to an array of numbers.
 An example is multiplying each value by some constant number.
-In serial you would use a for loop (in C; a DO loop in Fortran) to do this multiplication for each element, like this:
+In serial code you would loop over all array elements to do this multiplication:

 ~~~
-/* --- File array_multiply.c --- */
+/*  -- File array_multiply.c --- */
 #include <stdio.h>
 #include <stdlib.h>
 #include <time.h>

-int main(int argc, char **argv) {
+int main(int argc, char **argv)
+{
 	struct timespec ts_start, ts_end;
 	int size = 1e8;
 	int multiplier = 2;